 The biggest advantage of a dark roast for cold brew is the solubility of the soluble matter in the coffee grounds.
 The darker the coffee is roasted, the easier is to dissolve the stuff in the beans end extract it in you cup.

 The Cold Brew from Stone Street is a Colombian Supremo, which is known for its very large coffee beans, its sweetness and chocolate notes.
 Colombian Supremo has a little acidity, that balances greatly an espresso shot, or a manual drip coffee, but this acidity will be muted in your cold brew, which is expected.

 This is one of my favorites, and the coffee you get is so smooth you can certainly drink too much of it.

 As a general conclusion, if you drink your cold brew black, you need to use good quality beans.
 This will offer you a great cup, with distinctive, subtle flavors, that you will never find in a hot brew.
 If your cold brew is meant for a milky, sweet drink, don’t bother too much with my guide.
 The coffee will be drenched in milk, and it won’t matter anyway.

 OK, I admit, I always add just a bit of sugar or maple syrup to my cold brew.
 So it's not the end of the world if you do too.
-But if your mug contains more milk than coffee, then yes the beans are important.
+But if your mug contains more milk than coffee, then the beans are not important.